TheRubyRoseYT/PhoenixDen/README.md

 # About ─═֍ KoboldPhoenix ֍═─
 ─═֍═─--------------------─═֍═─

 Hi!
 Im a Program Developer, Coding Student, Faceless Youtuber!

-This is all the code to my discord server :wink:
+This is all the code to my discord server :wink: Seeya there :)

 ─═֍═─--------------------─═֍═─
 # Credits